 Should I visit Moldova in 2022?

 If you like wine, definitely.
 If you want to visit somewhere that’s relatively untouched by western tourism, it’s also a good choice; and if you’re into architecture you’ll also like it.
 It isn’t full of tourist attractions and getting around by public transport can be a challenge, but I think it’s certainly worth a visit.

 Where should I stay in Moldova?

 Moldova is a small country and most of its attractions are easily reached within two hours’ drive from Chișinău.
 You’re best to base yourself there, and you’ll find a full range of accommodation options, from apartment rentals to five-star hotels.
-Check out Hostelbookers for hostels or Booking.com for hotels.
+Check out Booking.com for hotels and hostels.

 If you want to get out of the city, consider an overnight stay at Butuceni Eco-resort, or at one of the wineries that offer accommodation (like Purcari or Chateau Vartely; Asconi, Castel Mimi, and Et Cetera are in the process of creating accommodation).